About Carlos Roberto Ramírez

 •Music in/of Puerto Rico (Undergrad)

-•Analytical Methods: Music and Power (Graduate)
+•Analytical Methods: Sound and Power (Graduate)

 • Encoding Sound, Decoding Identity: musical recording, reproduction, and subjectivity